 This interview with Matt Reynolds is part of a series of articles from entrepreneurs compiled to provide other business owners, and soon-to-be business owners, with a realistic view of what it takes to run a business and some of the challenges, commonly faced.

 We are happy to report CRA Financial is also a new sponsor of EntrepreneursNet.

-FINRA registered representatives can be compensated by commissions and fees from the investment recommendations they are making.
+FINRA-registered representatives can be compensated by commissions and fees for the investment recommendations they are making.
 These include fees that are not always easily visible to their clients.
 While it may look like they are not paying for the advice to a client, it can be hidden in management fees or other fees paid by the investment to the advisor.

 CRA Financial even takes this a step further by declining any fees or perks from firms with whom they work.
 For example, many investment advisors will let the firms they are recommending pay for client development events and other similar events.
 This creates a potential conflict of interest; therefore, an advisor might be more tempted to make a recommendation based on the firm that provides the biggest perk.

 Learning this made a big difference in my confidence to be able to trust the advice CRA Financial provided.
 I also knew from firsthand experience that they were able to produce excellent returns for their clients.

 While fees and trust should be the primary reasons to choose an investment advisor, two other factors should be considered.